20squares/dual-governance-public/README.md

 ### Parameter choices and recommendations

+When the Dual Governance Mechanism gets deployed as a smart contract, concrete choices for parameters are required.
+In the following we discuss reasonable choices of parameters.

+The first thing to note is that while parameters affect the equilibrium behavior of the game (and we do have investigated parameter ranges which support the equilibria), the game theoretic analyses alone are not sufficient to sufficiently pin down parameters.

+The reason is simple: The game theoretic models make assumptions regarding the outside environment.
+For instance, the time period during which an introduced proposal can be halted is not very relevant for this analysis.
+However, as pointed out above, the social dynamics that affect whether and how long it takes for (w)stETH holders to make use of the mechanism are clearly important for the mechanism _and_ are affected by parameter choices.
+The same applies to the costs of an attack which are, as discussed in the section before, affected by the parameters.
-Given the uncertainty around the social dynamics it is impossible to pin down specific value recommendations for parameters.
-There are also too many non-quantifiable moving parts (e.g. the DAO processes; behavior of committees).
-Trying to pin-point specific values would be dubious and not justified given the analyses we did.
+There are too many non-quantifiable moving parts (e.g. the DAO processes; behavior of committees).
+Trying to pin-point specific point values would be dubious and not justified given the analyses we did.

-Instead we provide directional recommendations, that is whether parameters should be rather increased or decreased given the current values chosen.
+Instead we first provide directional recommendations, that is whether parameters should be rather increased or decreased given the current values chosen.
+We also employ additional back of the envelope calculations how to further restrict the interval of plausible choices.
+It goes without saying that such analyses are rough approximations and should be refined in the future.
+We provide several pointers.

+We begin with some directional recommendations, that is, whether parameters should be rather increased or decreased given the current values chosen.

 The introduction of the dual governance mechanism poses a general tradeoff between two objectives: protecting (w)stETH holders and protecting the core protocol from damages and unnecessary delays.
 Several of the key parameters are obviously exposed to this tradeoff.
 Before picking on specific parameters, we want to emphasize a high-level perspective.
-In our analysis, the mechanism performs as intended in case of an obviously malicious proposal.
+In our analysis, the mechanism performs as intended in case of an obviously malicious proposal so that a fraction of (w)stETH holders want to leave the system.
 Most problems arise when proposals are ambiguous - this is also where one provides easier surface for intentionally halting or delaying decisions.

 Thus, from our perspective, the overall goal should be to emphasize the role of the mechanism as an actual safety hatch and demote its role as a way to facilitate arbitration between (w)stETH holders and LDO holders.
 This means that if the mechanism gets called it should visit states only once as far as possible.
 Say, a proposal is critical and the veto-signalling state is triggered.
 Then, it is preferable if the mechanism either extends to rage-quit with stakers leaving or returns to normal - after all an initial assessment of a proposal might be wrong or a bad proposal gets withdrawn.
 In our view the mechanism works best if it serves as a credible threat that disciplines the DAO decision-making and prevents the introduction of bad proposals in the first place.
 But for this to work, the mechanism cannot be used as an extension of the DAO.

 What does this imply for parameters values?
 Longer timelock thresholds give (w)stETH holders more time to act but increase costs to the protocol, while shorter thresholds reduce delays but may expose stakers to risk.
 Analyses of token distributions shows that although a few entities can trigger veto-signaling or rage quit, most tokens are locked in contracts, limiting immediate availability.
-This suggests that the initial phases of a proposal should allow leniency for evaluations, but once attention is high, decisions should occur more quickly and maximal timelocks therefore reduced.
+This suggests that the initial phases of a proposal should allow leniency for evaluations, but once attention is high, decisions should occur as quickly as deemed feasible for token holders to get into the contract.
+The question of how quickly (and at which costs) token holders can get into the contract is plagued by uncertainty: Depending on the amount of inflow congestion and high costs may result.
+This is one of the areas which warrants further analysis.

-This means: lowering the trigger threshold for veto-signaling, increasing the minimum time-lock duration, raising the rage quit threshold, and shortening the maximum time-lock.
+This means: lowering the trigger threshold for veto-signaling, increasing the minimum time-lock duration, raising the rage quit threshold, and (possibly) shortening the maximum time-lock.
 These changes aim to facilitate rapid attention to critical proposals while minimizing extended limbo periods.

 To prevent halting attacks, it is again important to realize that there are no direct costs of an attack as tokens in the escrow get transferred back into ETH.
 As the maximal timelock does only marginally increase an attacker's costs but possibly increases the attractiveness of halting the protocol significantly, shorter maximal timelocks seem preferable.